vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Alligator_trees.png "Alligator_trees.png")

-- Similarly to the crocodile tree, _A. mississippienis_, was used as the outgroup.
+- Similarly to the crocodile tree, _A. mississippiens_, was used as the outgroup.
 - The paper reported that one aligator sample (_M. niger25_) that was previously thought to be from _M. niger_, was actually a misidentified _C. yacare_ sample.
 The reconstructed tree was in concurrence with this identification.
-- Unlike the crocodile tree, there were fundamental relationship differences between the reconstructed (Fig. 6A) and Eaton et _al._ (Fig. 6B) phylograms for the alligators.
+- Unlike the crocodile tree, there was a fundamental relationship difference between the reconstructed (Fig. 6A) and Eaton et _al._ (Fig. 6B) phylograms for the alligators.
 -  While the reconstructed tree placed the P. _trigonatus_/_P. palpebrosus_ (yelllow/purple)  closer to the _C. yacare_/_C.c. chiapasius_ group (pink/dark green), the Eaton et _al._ tree placed the _P. trigonatus_/ _P. palpebrosus_ group more closely related to _M. niger_/_C. latirostris_ group (orange/blue).
 -  Only two of the alligator species in the tree have NCBI reference COX1 genes availible (_P. trigonatus_ and _P. palpebrossus_) (yellow and purple respectively).
 Both NCBI references fell closely within the expected species with bootstrap values of 100.

+The Eaton et _al._ tree did not include a bootstrapping value for the node where their _P. trigonatus_/ _P. palpebrosus_ grouping diverged from the rest of the species (circled in red), however the reconstructed tree has a bootstrapping value of 100 at this same position where the trees differ.
+Interestingly, the bootstrap value that corresponds to the split between the _C. yacare_/_C.c. chiapasius_ group and the  _M. niger_/_C. latirostris_ group on the Eaton et _al._ tree is relatively low (80).
 This structural difference between the two trees could be due to the different versions of RAxML used.
-The Eaton et _al._ tree did not include a bootstrapping value for the node where their _P. trigonatus_/ _P. palpebrosus_ grouping diverged from the rest of the species (circled in blue), however the reconstructed tree has a bootstrapping value of 100 at this position where the trees differ.
-Interestingly, the bootstrap value that corresponds to the split between the _C. yacare_/_C.c. chiapasius_ group and the  _M. niger_/_C. latirostris_ group on the Eaton et _al._ tree is relatively low (80).

-**Deer**
+**Central African Duikers**

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Deer_Alignment_vis.PNG "Deer_Alignment_vis.PNG")
 Figure 7.
 CLUSTALW alignment snapshot for Eaton et al. and NCBI reference deer COX1 genes.
 Visualized with Jalview.

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Deer_trees.png "Deer_trees.png")

+- _T. eurycerus_, a species of bongo native to Central Africa was used as the outgroup.
+- Eation et _al._ did not deposit their unidentified sample sequences (Uniden11, Uniden10, and Uniden 15) to NCBI, thus, they were not included on the reconsrtucted tree (Fig. 8A).
+- The paper reported that one aligator sample (_C.callpygus_ YF42) that was previously thought to be from _C.callpygus_, was actually a misidentified _C. dorsalis_ sample.
+The reconstructed tree was in concurrence with this identification.
+- There were multiple fundamental relationship differences between the reconstructed and Eaton et _al._ (Fig. 8B) phylograms for the duikers.
+-

 ## Conclusions
 ## References